Home > Tips & Tricks > Arrow Crab Care & Info

 As mentioned in the introduction, the arrow crab will make any visitor look twice at your aquarium.
 Also known as spider crab, this species is easily recognized from its very long legs and strange head protrusion.

-There are various species in the Stenorhynchus genus (see the last paragraph for more info), but when we refer to the ‘arrow crab’ it’s usually Stenorhynchus seticornis.
+There are various species in the Stenorhynchus genus, but when we refer to the ‘arrow crab’ we’re generally talking about Stenorhynchus seticornis.
 This particular variety is also referred to as the yellowline arrow crab, a common name derived from the fact that it has thin yellow lines running over the top of its rusty-colored extremities.

-The arrow crab can grow relatively large, with a leg span of around 8”; that’s about the size of an adult person’s hand.
-Females do stay smaller than the males.
+These crabs can grow relatively large, with a leg span of around 8”; that’s about the size of an adult person’s hand.
+The females do stay significantly smaller than the males.

 Natural habitat